mmokko/simpleChatBotAI/README.md

 This is the input value to machine learning algorithm.

 ### Variables
-x = features of email
-y = boolean classifier: block (1) or don't block (0)
+x = features of sentences (e-mail, chat...) y = boolean classifier: block (1) or don't block (0)
 n = number of features
 m = number of training examples
-theta =  weight variable
+theta =  weight variable (this is the value calculated by the learning algorithm)

 ## Algorithm
-### Initializing the algorithm.
+### Initializing the algorithm (learning)
 1. Create vocabulary list.
-   * Find out 10 most used words in training data.
+   * Find out n most used words in training data.
    * Every word has an index in the list.
 2. Create matrix X from training data.
    * Feature vector for all training examples (matrix of mxn).
-3. Create classifier vector y (vector mx1)
+3. Create classifier vector y (vector mx1).
+These are the valid results to train on.
 4. Calculate cost function and gradient
-   * Initialize Theta to random values.
+   * Initialize theta to random values.
 5. Calculate optimal theta using minimize function.
    * For example in python use scipy and Newton Conjugate Gradient.

-### Using the algorithm
+### Using the algorithm (predicting)
 1. Create feature vector of the received message.
 2. Calculate y using optimal theta.
 3. Create predict function to decide if the output is positive or negative.